top of page

 ~ Elisabeth Kübler-Ross

 If you have experienced "small t" or "Big T" trauma in your life, it is helpful to know that there is a prioritized order to your emotional healing process.
-These three stages are elucidated by psychiatrist Judith Herman’s three stages of recovery in her book "Trauma and Recovery".
+These three stages are elucidated by psychiatrist Judith Herman’s three stages of recovery in her book "Trauma and Recovery."

 Stage 1: Safety and Stabilization

-You will have to build up your strength of presence and your ability to stay reasonably regulated before you can safely process painful emotions.
-Stage-one goals aim to cultivate feelings of calm and safety, and also practice regular self-care so that you can better regulate your emotions.
+Before safely processing painful emotions, you must build up your strength of presence and ability to stay reasonably regulated in your nervous system.
+Stage-one goals aim to cultivate feelings of calm and safety and practice regular self-care to regulate your nervous system at will.

 Stage 2: Remembrance and Mourning